 Risk management procedures at the bank are considered adequate.
 The overall guidelines for management and control are assessed at least annually by the board of directors.
 The head of risk management is responsible for establishing policies for a/o credit risk, market risk and funding risk, in line with board approved guidelines, and reports to the CEO.
-Sparebanken Møre currently applies the standardised approach of Basel II to calculate its credit risk.
-For some time it has been aiming to build a relevant modelling tool to receive the Foundation IRB approval, but the timing of the application is uncertain.
-The overall score for risk management is constrained by limitations in risk management - e.g. in terms of credit risk modelling and risk pricing, stress testing as well as high risk concentrations in the loan portfolio (see Asset Quality, below).
+The overall score for risk management is constrained by limitations in risk management - e.g. in terms of credit risk modelling and risk pricing, stress testing as well as high risk concentrations in the loan portfolio.

 Sparebanken Møre's market risk remains modest.
-Its exposure to interest rates is limited: interest rate risk at the parent bank was NOK1 million in relation to a 100 bps change in interest rates at YE 2009.
-Investments in shares and ECs amounted to NOK131 million at YE 2009, corresponding to around 8% of Tier 1 capital.
-This figure includes a 1.3% ownership in Eksportfinans.
+Its exposure to interest rates is limited: interest rate risk at the parent bank was NOK5.7 million in relation to a 100 bps change in interest rates at YE 2010.
+Investments in shares and ECs amounted to NOK207 million at YE 2010, corresponding to around 6% of Tier 1 capital.
+This figure includes a 1.36% ownership in Eksportfinans.
 The bank also has limited foreign currency exposure.